nuxeo/doc.nuxeo.com-content/src/nxdoc/rest-api/json-marshalling.md

 ### Creating a Java-to-JSON Marshaller

-A Java-to-JSON marshaller must implement the&nbsp;`org.nuxeo.ecm.core.io.registry.Writer<EntityType>` class.
-It must have a&nbsp;`@Setup` annotation to register it as a marshaller and a `@Supports` annotation to specify the supported mimetype (JSON in our example).&nbsp;The `Product` class is a POJO, we can either use Jackson POJO marshalling capabilities or create a custom JSON marshalling.
+A Java-to-JSON marshaller must implement the `org.nuxeo.ecm.core.io.registry.Writer<EntityType>` class.
+It must have a `@Setup` annotation to register it as a marshaller and a `@Supports` annotation to specify the supported mimetype (JSON in our example).
+The `Product` class is a POJO, we can either use Jackson POJO marshalling capabilities or create a custom JSON marshalling.

 {{#> panel type='code' heading='Jackson POJO'}}